ZZE0001/JavaScriptCompleteCourse-/README.md

 # JavaScript Training
-This GitHub repository is a coding and expermenting place for the Javascript training I am doing.
+This GitHub repository is a coding and experimenting place for the Javascript training I am doing.

 I am following guidance based on Udemy course "The Complete Javascript Course" by Jonas Schmedtmann.
 Course can be found here:  https://www.udemy.com/course/the-complete-javascript-course/